 Where do I begin?

-The first 3-4 days were hard, but pleasant compared to what was to come later. lots of going up and down the mountain range.
+The first 3-4 days were hard, but pleasant compared to what was to come.
+Lots of going up and down the mountain range.
 I developed a bit of a headache on day 3, around 3600 metres above sea level.
 Just as a comparison, Mount Cook is 3724 metres.
-I wasn’t taking any altitude sickness pills then, the headache would usually go away after drinking loads of water.
+I wasn’t taking any altitude sickness pills then, as the headache would usually go away after drinking loads of water.

 On average, I would walk up and down the hills for 7-10 hours every day, except for 2 rest days I had – one for acclimatisation and one for altitude sickness.
 My calves are well defined now.

 On Day 5, I developed a full-on altitude sickness.
-Extremely tired, body ache, felt a bit hungover, and so bloody cold.
-Took ibuprofen and lots of water, and threw it all up.
-Started taking altitude sickness pill then, and a good 12-hour nap later, I was all back to normal.
+Extremely tired, body aches, I felt a bit hungover, and so bloody cold.
+I took ibuprofen and lots of water, and threw it all up.
+I started taking altitude sickness pills, and a good 12-hour nap later, I was all back to normal.
 This was at 4350 metres above sea level.

 But the really painful days were yet to come…